monix/monix/docs/schedulers.md

 // task.cancel()
 ```

-The effect of the above would be more or less the same as with
+The effect of the above would be the same as with the
-`scheduleRecursive` example.
-There are implementation details
-(`scheduleRecursive` tries to execute at fixed rates, whereas this
-exemple executes things with a fixed delay for simplicity).
+`scheduleRecursive` or the `scheduleRepeated` examples.

 ### Real-world use-case: Futures with Timeouts